Huancavelica: Health

 The city has one hospital; the Hospital General, that serves the city and the nearby towns.
 Close to the hospital there is a clinic; the Policlinico EsSalud.
 Mercury, lead, and arsenic contamination owing to centuries of quicksilver mining in the city's surrounding expose approximately 19,000 of Huancavelica's residents to severe health threats.
 Exposure to these toxics has been linked to neuropsychological damage, kidney damage, fertility problems, and cancer, amongst others.
 Pregnant mothers, foetuses, and children are most at risk of health implications from mercury exposure.

 Places of interest

 The city has monuments from the colonial era, most of them are churches in a number of eight, located in different parts of the city, of which the most important is the cathedral located at the main square.
 Another important site is the former Santa Barbara mine, located about three km. from the city on an ancient road that was famous during colonial times for the extraction of mercury.

 The main sporting stadium is the IPD Stadium of Huancavelica.
-At 3,676 meters above sea level, it is one of the highest sporting stadiums in the world and has a capacity of 2,500 spectators.
+At 3676 m above sea level, it is one of the highest sporting stadiums in the world and has a capacity of 2,500 spectators.